-In using Chinese medicine for bloating, the goal is to understand and identify the root cause of the bloating in an effort to prevent chronic bloating altogether.
-If you are looking for some bloating natural remedies, then read on to learn about the five ways to beat the bloat using TCM.
+In using Chinese medicine for bloating and gas, the goal is to understand and identify the root cause of the bloating in an effort to prevent chronic bloating altogether.
+If you want to understand how to treat bloating from its root cause, and are looking for some bloating natural remedies, then read on to learn about the five ways to beat the bloat using TCM.

 3. Consume warmer foods and warm water while avoiding cold food and cold water.
 In TCM, the consumption of cold food and cold water can lead to digestion problems.
 This is because the cold foods may cause disharmony between the spleen and the liver.
 If you are looking for some bloating natural remedies, consider eating warm foods such as soup and teas.
 Drinking ginger tea and eating foods that are in season will help restore balance to the body and to reduce bloating.

-5. Add herbs and supplements: Those looking for bloating natural remedies will be pleased to learn there are many drug-free options to choose from.
-Vitex Agnus Castus has been shown to improve symptoms of bloating associated with premenstrual syndrome.
+5. Chinese herbs for bloating: Those looking for bloating natural remedies will be pleased to learn there are many drug-free options to choose from.
+Agnus Castus has been shown to improve symptoms of bloating associated with premenstrual syndrome.
 Peppermint will relax the digestive system’s muscles and give a boost to the circulation of Qi.
 Adding ginger in the form of tea will provide beneficial enzymes that will aid in digestion and gut function.

 For more information about how Chinese Medicine can help you with chronic bloating, book your free consultation with our Chinese Medicine experts today